mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Races/Goliath.md

 type: Race
 subtype: Exotic
 ---
-# Goliath
+### Goliath

-## Mordenkainen Presents: Monsters of the Multiverse

 **_The first goliaths lived on the highest mountain peaks — far above the tree line, where the air is thin and frigid winds howl.
 Distantly related to giants and infused with the supernatural essence of their ancestors’ mountainous home, goliaths stand between 7 and 8 feet tall and have a wide array of skin tones resembling different types of stone._**

+Source: Mordenkainen Presents: Monsters of the Multiverse

 - **Ability Score Increase.** When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.
 You can't raise any of your scores above 20.